Book Summary: In the Plex by Steven Levy

-- Overture came up with CPC model but never patented it and everyone from Google to Yahoo started using it.
+- Overture came up with the CPC model but never patented it and everyone from Google to Yahoo started using it.

-- A Google engineer (Eric Veach) re-invented reverse dutch auction system which improved CPC model a lot (This became AdWords)
+- A Google engineer (Eric Veach) re-invented reverse dutch auction system which improved the CPC model a lot (This became AdWords)

 - Another company AdSense came up with its patented idea of showing ads on the website and eventually Google bought it.

 - The road to IPO was an ugly one, SEC didn’t like their informal letter, founders cracked jokes instead of answering potential investors questions sincerely, dressed informally, decided reverse dutch auction for IPO and final nail in the coffin was a Playboy interview, this all eventually lead to a decline in price from (expected) $135 per share to 85$ per share.

 - Failed China policy